6 minute read.Last Modified 2023-01-18 14:38 EST

 To create a new user account, open the Configure settings menu and click Users > + NEW USER.
 Assign them a descriptive name and authentication method.

 TrueCommand uses the default authentication method to create unique credentials for logging in to the web interface.
+User names and passwords are case-sensitive.
 The administrator must provide the user with their login credentials.

 You can assign users to existing teams.
 After creating the team, you can add the user in the New User configuration panel by selecting Teams on the drop-down menu.
 You can assign users to multiple teams.

 If the user needs to be an administrator, check the TrueCommand Administrator box.

 When finished, click Create User.

 To configure account details and permissions, open the Configure settings menu and click Users.

 To edit a user, click the edit icon edit.

 There are several different user elements that you can configure, including their avatar, personal details, contact email address, team membership, and system permissions.